tom-krieger/remediate_install/README.md

 - Click 'Get License'
 - Click '30-day Free Trial'
 - Download your license (json file)
-- Save your license to the directory where you plan to install Remediate
+- Save your license to the directory where the installer can access it

 ## Before you start